ForEvolve/forevolve.github.io/_drafts/en/2022-06-30-learn-coding-with-dot-net-core-part-1.md

 The first step of coding is to **create a program**.
 The program could be a simple console or a more complex application (web, mobile, game, etc.).
-To get started, we will create a console application, which is the simplest type of program that we can make.
+To get started, we create a console application, which is the simplest type of program that we can make.
 The good news is that most of the topics covered in this series are reusable across all types of programs.

 Furthermore, .NET and C# allow you to create a wide variety of programs and target most markets, from web to mobile to smart TVs.